gini/gini-capture-sdk-android/ginicapture/src/doc/source/customization-guide.rst

     Via overriding the style named ``GiniCaptureTheme.Camera.DocumentImportSubtitle.TextStyle`` (with parent style ``Root.GiniCaptureTheme.Camera.DocumentImportSubtitle.TextStyle``) and setting an
-    item named ``gvCustomFont`` with the path to the font file in your assets folder.
+    item named ``gcCustomFont`` with the path to the font file in your assets folder.

 :ref:`Back to screenshots. <camera>`